10 Tips for Eating Healthy on a Budget

 No matter how careful you are, the cost of food can still eat up a big part of your budget.
 There may be additional help.
 For more resources to help with shopping and food costs, visit NIA's healthy eating resources.

 While some older people have trouble finding enough money to buy food, others need help preparing meals.
 There are a variety of groups around the country that deliver meals to people who have trouble getting out of their homes.
 These groups usually offer one hot meal a day.
-One of the largest is the Meals on Wheels Association of America.
+One of the largest is the Meals on Wheels America.

 Learn about shopping for food that's good for you.